view from the street, around 2013

 Life and works

-Maybe due to some traumatic experiences at a young age, Fernandez could be agitated and so occasionally her children were cared for by the social service and it so happened that her youngest child at some moment was housed elsewhere, Fernández never knowing about her whereabouts.
+Maybe due to some traumatic experiences at a young age, Maria Fernandez could be agitated and so occasionally her children were cared for by the social service and it so happened that her youngest child at some moment was housed elsewhere, Maria Fernández never knowing about her whereabouts.

-Around 2000, some fifty years old, Fernández got the idea to relieve her emotions by finding an outlet in making paintings, whereby she did not opt to working indoors on canvas, but rather decided to manifest herself outdoors by fabricating her creations on the wall of abandoned building.
+Around 2000, some fifty years old, Maria Fernández got the idea to relieve her emotions by finding an outlet in making paintings, whereby she did not opt to working indoors on canvas, but rather decided to manifest herself outdoors by fabricating her creations on the wall of abandoned building.

 Indeed, Marìa slept better after she had begun this artistic adventure.